 Even if your employer seems supportive of the fact you’re claiming for your industrial injuries, they won’t typically deal with the claim themselves.
 It will instead be handed to the company’s insurance company to deal with.
 Insurers won’t normally admit liability or pay compensation unless you can prove to them that the injuries you suffered were caused by your employer’s negligence.
 That is something that can be tricky and might require complex evidence.

-We believe that you are more likely to win your case and receive a fair compensation payment if you have one of our personal injury solicitors deal with the insurance company on your behalf.
-They will argue your case, counter any objections and try to secure evidence for you while keeping you up to date throughout.
+We believe that you are more likely to win your case and receive a fair compensation payout if you have one of our personal injury solicitors deal with the insurance company on your behalf.
+They will argue your case, counter any objections, and try to secure evidence for you while keeping you up to date throughout.

 If you are ready to start the claims process now, call us today on 0800 6524 881 to begin.
 Our team will review your industrial injury claim straight away and explain your options to you.